CURRENT JOB OPENINGS

 Date: June 30, 2019

-Role Overview: The Read Fort Worth Partnership Specialist is a member of the Read Fort Worth backbone staff and will provide a variety of administrative and support responsibilities to the organization and Collaborative Action Networks (CANs) at the direction of the Executive Director.
+Role Overview: The Read Fort Worth Administrative Support Specialist is a member of the Read Fort Worth backbone staff and will provide a variety of administrative and support responsibilities to the organization and Collaborative Action Networks (CANs) at the direction of the Executive Director.
 This position plays an important role in proactively seeking opportunities to determine ways to streamline activities and effectively support the overall work of Read Fort Worth.

 - Administrative support, including maintaining documentation, scheduling, and logistics for assigned project plans and participation in the collective efforts of Read Fort Worth’s overall initiatives.